 Register with the Florida Department of Revenue to collect, report, and pay sales and surtax.

-Property managers are also required to obtain confirmation of a nationwide search from the County Police Department or other law enforcement agency that prospective occupants are not registered sexual offenders or sexual predators as a result of a conviction of a sexual offense as defined in Section 21-280.
+Property managers are also required to obtain confirmation of a nationwide search from the County Police Department or other law enforcement agency that prospective occupants are not registered sexual offenders or sexual predators as a result of a conviction of a sexual offence as defined in Section 21-280.

 The city of Miami considers a short term rental as lodging use for less than 30 days.